AndrewHyland757/Vinyl-Hog-/README.md

 ## Scope
 The website has to achieve the essential user & business goals.
 The following features will be included in this version:

-- A responsive navbar that will have links to all the sections and pages on the website.
-- A visually strong landing page that entices the user to further exploration of the business.
 - Visual language and styling that reflects the brands values and appeals to the target audience.
+- A responsive navbar that will have links to all the products, account features, a product search function, access to registered users wishlist and access to the users basket.
+- A visually strong landing page that entices the user to further exploration of the business; this includes a new releases section and recommendation articles section.
+- A footer section with contact information, social media links, site links and contact details.

 - About section with a brief suitable description of the restaurant with three images. ****************

-- Products page where users can view the albums available'
+- Products page where users can view the albums available.
 - Product page where the customers can view the product in further detail and have the option to add it to their basket, or if logged in their wishlist.
 - A basket page where the customer can view the products in their basket and remove and change quantity in necessary.
 - A checkout page where the customer can make a purchace.

-- A footer section with contact information, social media links, site links and contact details.
 - Register and login pages using Django Allauth.
 - A user profile page to view orders made.
 - A logout page for logged in users.